Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Reflection, Discussion Future Work

 \subsection{Specialized Knowledge and Areas of Limited Proficiency}

-Designing novel devices often involves specialized technical tasks.
-If corresponding knowledge is well-represented in the LLM's training data, the agent typically performs competently, as seen in tasks like programming \cite{hong2023metagpt} and electronic circuit design \cite{blocklove2023chip}.
-If not, the extent to which a LLM agent can handle a specific task would highly depend on how efficiently we can explain the new knowledge to it, and if the agent can leverage its existing ability in the task.
-For instance, the “circuitry” in FCIs represents a novel approach to mechanical computation, yet it shares analogies with electronic circuits—a domain that has been covered in LLM training.
-Therefore, after explaining the logic operators used in FCI to the agent, it can combine its extensive knowledge of electronic circuitry to finish designing the computation module of FCIs.
+Designing novel devices involves specialized technical tasks.
+If the relevant knowledge is well-represented in the LLM's training data, the agent generally performs competently, as seen with tasks like programming \cite{hong2023metagpt,chen2023autoagents} and electronic circuit design \cite{blocklove2023chip}.
+However, if the knowledge is not present, the LLM’s ability to handle the task could highly depend on how effectively the new information is explained and whether it can leverage its existing capabilities.
+For instance, the “circuitry” in FCIs represents a novel approach to mechanical computation but shares similarities with electronic circuits, a domain covered in LLM training.
+After explaining the logic operators used in FCI, the agent can apply its knowledge of electronic circuitry to design the computation module for FCIs.

-On the other hand, the design intricacies of I/O modules within FCIs illuminate a challenging domain for LLM agents, primarily due to the specialized knowledge required for understanding soft actuators' complex behaviors and structures could require knowledge about the intricate structures and functionalities of soft actuators, areas with which the LLM can be less acquainted.
-At present, the tuned agent in our GDT can provide mainly qualitative guidance in these aspects.
-Although capable of suggesting quantitative dimensions for a few relatively simple shapes that we have explained to it, its ability to tackle tasks that demand a deep understanding of spatial geometry remains constrained.
-This limitation is true both in introducing new geometric concepts to the agent and in expecting it to design complex geometric shapes or mechanisms.
+On the other hand, the design intricacies of I/O modules within FCIs present a challenging domain for LLM agents.
+This is largely due to the specialized knowledge required to understand the complex behaviors and structures of soft actuators.
+Currently, our tuned agent in the GDT can mainly provide qualitative guidance in these areas.
+While it can suggest quantitative dimensions for a few simple shapes that have been explained to it, its ability to handle tasks requiring a deep understanding of spatial geometry remains limited.
+This constraint applies both to introducing new geometric concepts and expecting the agent to design complex geometric shapes or mechanisms.